muskatel/class_example/README.md

-# Class Example
+# Class Ex-maple

-This is an exmaple for my current Experis class!
+This is an ex-maple for my current Experis class!